 - Projects that restore forest landscapes.
 For example, smallholders planting trees in woodlots or agroforestry systems, Farmer Managed Natural Regeneration (FMNR) on farms and communal land, or environmentally and socially responsible timber plantations, using indigenous species wherever practical.

 The Nature Conservancy worked with a number of enterprises as it piloted what has become the Africa Forest Carbon Catalyst.
 Examples include:

 TNC supported landscape planning, partner coordination and more for this innovative REDD+ project developer in Tanzania pioneering forest conservation on community land.
 So far: 500,000 hectares under conservation generating 600,000 tonnes per year.
 Learn About Carbon Tanzania

 One Acre Fund is the largest provider of agricultural inputs in Africa, supporting 1 million farmers to be more prosperous..
 With support from TNC and others,, including a carbon market feasibility study, One Acre Fund has planted 40 million trees.
 Learn About One Acre Fund

 With Kenya’s Savings and Credit Cooperatives, an umbrella body of all cooperatives, TNC piloted a project lending tree-planting inputs to members with technical assistance to match different species and sites, with >90% tree survival and repayment.
 Learn About KUSCCO

 In addition, the Catalyst supported Komaza, BioCarbon Partners, and Greenpot during the pilot phase.
 We are in discussions with a number of other projects and enterprises to add to the Catalyst's portfolio.

-If you have a potential project in need of upfront funding or technical assistance, are a donor interested in supporting this initiative, or are a technical or financial partner who could help this initiative scale, please email us at email@example.com.
+If you have a potential project in need of upfront funding or technical assistance, are a donor interested in supporting this initiative, or are a technical or financial partner who could help this initiative scale, please fill out this form and email it to email@example.com.

 Download the Catalyst Background Details (pdf) here.